Sam-Dragon/interview/docker/docker.md

 A.  We can create shared volume and pass it between applications

 11. How would you create dummy container to test some functionality.? <br>
-A.  Use docker run command and test the functionality [Dont use in detached mode]
+A.  Use docker run command with sleep and test the functionality [Dont use in detached mode]

 12. How do you copy files inside/outside the container.? <br>
 A.  docker cp would be useful for copying files from outside to inside container